About Sutherland

 The Sutherland Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Dinwiddie County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Sutherland, Virginia residents are available through the local police department and authorized providers in Dinwiddie County.
+Fingerprinting services for Sutherland, Virginia residents are available through local police (where present) and authorized providers in Dinwiddie County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Sutherland Police Department or Dinwiddie County Sheriff's Office for scheduling and fees.

 Property records for Sutherland, Virginia are maintained by the Dinwiddie Commissioner of the Revenue's Office and the Dinwiddie County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Dinwiddie County, including parcels in Sutherland.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Dinwiddie County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Dinwiddie County offices at the county courthouse.
 The Dinwiddie County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Sutherland, Virginia residents are available through both county and state offices.
 The Virginia Department of Health, Division of Vital Records, located in Richmond, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Dinwiddie County Clerk's office issues marriage licenses and maintains marriage records for Dinwiddie County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.